 - Requirement applies to TPS that are the ODFI's direct customers, as well as those other Third-Party Senders that are direct customers of the first Third-Party Sender, otherwise known as "nested" Third-Party Senders.

-To aid ODFIs with due diligence regarding nested Third-Party Sender Third-Party Senders to disclose to their ODFIs any other Third-Party Sender to which they transmit AOH entries.
+To aid ODFIs with due diligence regarding nested Third-Party Sender relationships, the Rule requires Third-Party Senders to disclose to their ODFIs any other Third-Party Senders for which they transmit ACH entries.